-We want to know each student by name and story and help them to direct their talents, drive, and energy toward becoming successful, contributing global citizens who work to improve their communities and the world.
+We want to know who you are and what matters to you, so we can help you direct your talents, drive, and energy toward becoming a successful, contributing global citizen who works to improve your communities and your world.

 Each year Washington University’s community entrusts Undergraduate Admissions & Student Financial Services with identifying, enrolling, and supporting a cohort of exceptional students to join our vibrant community.
 It is an incredible privilege to be able to do this work in a community that provides life-changing experiences to student leaders who will drive change in the world.

 At WashU, we take our mission seriously: to discover and disseminate knowledge; protect the freedom of inquiry through research, teaching, and learning; and to create an environment to encourage and support wide-ranging exploration.

 We also know the importance of our impact and how we can, and must, enhance the lives and livelihoods of each other, the people of the greater St. Louis community, the country, and the world.

 With our mission in mind, we review your application in a holistic and individualized manner, where our goal is to get to know you—and your story—through the application process.
 Here are some of the things we are looking for: